Requirements for Expatriate Work and Stay Permit

 Based on the Ta-01 recommendation, The Directorate General of Immigration will send a telex to the Indonesian embassy/consulate overseas to issue the Limited Stay Visa (4) VITAS.

-On the basis of the Limited Stay Visa (VITAS), the expatriates concerned shall be allowed to enter Indonesia and must report to the Regional Immigration office within 7 days by enclosing passport and embarkation card to do fingerprinting in order to obtain (5) KITAS (Limited Stay Permit Card) and (6) Buku Pengawasan Orang Asing (POA).
+On the basis of the Limited Stay Visa (VITAS), the expatriates concerned shall be allowed to enter Indonesia and must report to the Regional Immigration office within 7 days by enclosing passport and embarkation card to do fingerprinting in order to obtain (5) ITAS (Limited Stay Permit Card).

 The issuance of (7) IKTA (expatriate work permit) by BKPM on behalf of the Minister of Manpower or by The Directorate of the Manpower Ministry after enclosing the mandatory DPKK (training fee) slip payment copy for USD 1200 per year in any BNI Bank on behalf of the Manpower Ministry.

 The RPTKA is used as a basis of consideration in granting the IKTA.
-After IKTA we proceed for (8) SKPPS (Certificate of Registration for Temporary Resident) from the Regional Municipal office of population service (Sudin Kependudukan), (9) SKTT (Temporary Domicile for foreigners) from the Residential Chief of the Village (Kelurahan), (10) SKLD (Certificate of Police Headquarters Registration) from the police headquarters for foreigner supervision within 30 days after KITAS (Limited Stay Permit Card) issuance (11) STM (Report Certificate) from the Regional Resort Police Station (POLRES) and last (12) Lapor Keberadaan (report of expatriate presence) from the Regional Office of Manpower (DEPNAKER WILAYAH).
+After IKTA we proceed for (8) SKPPS (Certificate of Registration for Temporary Resident) from the Regional Municipal office of population service (Sudin Kependudukan), (9) SKTT (Temporary Domicile for foreigners) from the Residential Chief of the Village (Kelurahan), and lastly (10) Lapor Keberadaan (report of expatriate presence) from the Regional Office of Manpower (DEPNAKER WILAYAH).

 Graphic Depictions of this process: